Patient Participation Group

 We are currently recruiting new members to join our group.
 If you would like to attend the group meetings, please inform a member of the reception team.

 The Patient Participation Group meet every six weeks.
-The next meeting is scheduled for Tuesday 15th January and the meeting dates for 2019 will be agreed.
+The next meeting is scheduled for Tuesday 15th January and the meeting dates for 2020 will be agreed.
+(All meetings have been suspended until further notice due to covid 19).

 Patient participation can benefit both patients and practices.
 Having a PPG creates a connection between the practice and its patients; allowing open, constructive discussion and analysis of service provision and offering an alternative perspective on many of the topics relevant to general practice.